-On x86, the situation is complicated by the fact that the system kernel initializes the floating point hardware with some nondefault modes whenever a new process is begun, but the startup code automatically supplied by the compiler resets some of those modes to the default before passing control to the main program.
-Therefore, initialization routines in shared objects, unless they change the floating point control modes, run with trapping enabled for invalid operation, division by zero, and overflow exceptions and with the rounding precision set to round to 53 significant bits.
-Once the runtime linker passes control to the startup code, this code calls the routine fpstart (found in the standard C library, libc), which disables all traps and sets the rounding precision to 64 significant bits.
-The startup code then establishes any nondefault modes selected by the -fround, -ftrap, or -fprecision flags before executing any statically linked initialization routines and passing control to the main program.
-As a consequence, in order to enable trapping (or change the rounding precision mode) on x86 platforms by preloading a shared object with an initialization routine, you must override the fpstart routine so that it does not reset the trap enable and rounding precision modes.
-The substitute fpstart routine should still perform the rest of the initialization functions that the standard routine does; however, the following code shows one way to do this.
+On x86 based systems, the situation is slightly more complicated.
+In general, the startup code automatically supplied by the compiler resets all floating point modes to the default by calling the fpstart routine (found in the standard C library, libc) before establishing any nondefault modes selected by the -fround, -ftrap, or -fprecision flags and passing control to the main program.
+As a consequence, in order to enable trapping (or change any other default floating point mode) on x86 based systems by preloading a shared object with an initialization routine, you must override the fpstart routine so that it does not reset the default floating point modes.
+The substitute fpstart routine should still perform the rest of the initialization functions that the standard routine does, however.
+The following code shows one way to do this.
+This code assumes that the host platform is running the Solaris 10 OS.

 '''

 #include <ieeefp.h>

-#include <sunmath.h>

 #include <sys/sysi86.h>

 #pragma init (trapinvalid)

 void trapinvalid()

+{

 / FP_X_INV et al are defined in ieeefp.h /

 fpsetmask(FP_X_INV);

 }

 extern int fltrounds(), flt_rounds;

-extern long fp_hw;
+extern int fp_hw, sse_hw;

 void fpstart()

-char out;
+{

 / perform the same floating point initializations as

-the standard fpstart() function defined by the
+the standard fpstart() function but leave all

-System V ABI Intel processor supplement but leave

-all trapping modes as is /
+floating point modes as is /

 flt_rounds = fltrounds();

-sysi86(SI86FPHW, &fp_hw);
+(void) sysi86(SI86FPHW, &fp_hw);

-fp_hw &= 0xff;

-ieee_flags("set", "precision", "extended", &out);
+/ set the following variable to 1 instead if the host

+platform supports SSE2 instructions /

+\sse\hw = 0;

 }

 '''